tarotene/iterative-methods/README.md

 - Numerical analysis note 1.
 [Jacobi method](https://trtn.hatenablog.com/entry/2020/03/14/155616) (written in Japanese)
 - Numerical analysis note 2.
 [Gauss-Seidel method](https://trtn.hatenablog.com/entry/2020/03/16/191918) (written in Japanese)

-So we do NOT discuss how these algotithms are derived and so on.
+So we do NOT discuss there how these algotithms are derived and so on.

 ## Usage